zama-ai/concrete/docs/explanations/security.md

 # Security

+This document describes some security concepts around FHE that can help you generate parameters that are both secure and correct.

 ## Parameter Curves

 To select secure cryptographic parameters for usage in Concrete, we utilize the [Lattice-Estimator](https://github.com/malb/lattice-estimator).
 In particular, we use the following workflow: